ConvertAPI/convertapi-library-java/README.md

 public class SimpleConversion {
     public static void main(String[] args) {
-        ConvertApi.convert("source.docx", "result.pdf", "your-api-credentials");
+        ConvertApi.convert("source.docx", "result.pdf", "api-token");
     }
 }
 ```

 This is the bare-minimum to convert a file using the ConvertAPI client, but you can do a great deal more with the ConvertAPI Java library.
-Take special note that you should replace `your-api-credentials` with the credentials you obtained in item two of the pre-requisites.
+Take special note that you should replace `api-token` with the token you obtained in item two of the pre-requisites.

 ### Issues &amp; Comments
 Please leave all comments, bugs, requests, and issues on the Issues page.
 We'll respond to your request ASAP!